orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/getting-started/quickstart.md

 1. `orchidBuild` - Runs the Orchid build task a single time then completes.
 The resulting Orchid site will be in `target/orchid` unless the `orchidDestination` setting has been customized.
 You can then view the site by starting any HTTP file server in the root of the output directory, or deploy this folder directly to your webserver.
-2. `orchidWatch` - Runs the Orchid build task a single time, then begins watching the source directory for changes.
-   Anytime a file is changes, the build will run again, and the resulting Orchid site will be in `target/orchid` unless the `orchidDestination` setting has been customized.
-3. `orchidServe` - Sets up a development server and watches files for changes.
+2. `orchidServe` - Sets up a development server and watches files for changes.
 The site can be viewed at `localhost:8080` (or the closest available port).
-4. `orchidDeploy` - Runs the Orchid build, then deploys the generated site using Orchid's [deployment pipeline](https://orchid.netlify.com/wiki/user-manual/deployment/publication-pipeline)
+3. `orchidDeploy` - Runs the Orchid build, then deploys the generated site using Orchid's [deployment pipeline](https://orchid.run/wiki/user-manual/deployment/publication-pipeline)
     You can create and run your own deployment scripts, create and release on Github from changelogs, or publish the site directly to Github Pages or Netlify.

-You can also run these tasks directly from your OS command line as `sbt orchidBuild`, `sbt orchidWatch`, `sbt orchidServe`, or `sbt orchidDeploy`.
+You can also run these tasks directly from your OS command line as `sbt orchidBuild`, `sbt orchidServe`, or `sbt orchidDeploy`.
 You can run Orchid-related tasks generically with `orchidRun`.
 For example, the following are all equivalent to running `orchidBuild`:

 * `> orchidRun build` from the sbt command line
 * `$ sbt "orchidRun build"` from your OS command line
 * `$ sbt -Dorchid.runTask=build orchidRun` from your OS command line

-Available commands are `build`, `deploy`, `serve`, and `watch`.
+Available commands are `build`, `deploy`, and `serve`.

 #### sbt plugin configuration